-I’ve made a list of five of these books that I’ve found most useful.
+I’ve made a list of five books that I’ve found most useful.
 Some give you a historical background, some inspire and some produce incredibly tasty historical food.
-If only someone had slipped me this list of books when I first stood, bewildered, three years ago in that old kitchen.

 I hope that my list of books will inspire you to enter the world of historic recipe cooking.
 To try some recipes from the past for yourself.